cwano12/sweng861-music-api/README.md

 ## Overview

 This application is a TypeScript REST API developed for the SWENG861 class project.
-The application takes in artist names and song names and returns information about the artist and about the song.
+The application takes in artist names and song names and returns information form the Napster API about the artist and about the song.

 ## Architecure